tkruse/build-bench/Buildsystems.md

 <http://maven.apache.org>

 Maven surprised by recompiling everything on the second run.
 Some research revealed two long-standing bugs (since 2013) with incremental compilation (MCOMPILER-209, MCOMPILER-205).
 Even with a workaround, 80 of the 600 classes of commons-math were found stale and recompiled, and hence all tests were also run again.
 So the benchmark for the second run is not realistic for Maven projects who get lucky enough not to be affected by these bugs.
+Also see <https://blog.jetbrains.com/teamcity/2012/03/incremental-building-with-maven-and-teamcity/>

 Other things about Maven I personally dislike: